 With a high dwell time UV such as the TMC Vecton, @ 12 gph per watt, this same 100 gallon aquarium could utilize a 25 Watt UV Sterilizer for level 2 sterilization (300 divided by 12)

-These examples also due not factor in the design of the unit as per gap between the bulb/quartz tube and the wall of the Sterilizer, as this is can require an even larger UV Sterilizer if the gap is more than .3 cm which is most often the case in many, especially pressurized pond filters and even to popular UV Sterilizers such as the Turbo Twist (albeit to a lesser extent).
+These examples also due not factor in the design of the unit as per gap between the bulb/quartz tube and the wall of the Sterilizer, as this would require an even larger UV Sterilizer (in watts used) if the gap is more than 3 mm.

 Again I want to emphasize the previously given flow rates are generic generalizations that do not take into consideration UV design, water temperature, water turbidity and more.